yankai1996/comp426_chatrooom/README.md

 # COMP426 Chatroom

+This is the backend for COMP423 Project.

 ### Config

-For local testing, create a file `config-test.js` with the following content:
+Create a file `config-test.js` and `config-prod.js` with the following content:

 ```js
 exports.dbConfig = {